European shares fall after Italy downgrade, soft Asia data

 "Sentiment is still a bit fragile in the short term, investors need to be looking at a medium- to long-term time horizon in Europe."

-Expectations that the European Central Bank will start a bond-buying programme next year helped to limit losses, with the FTSE MIB, Italy's blue chip index, trading in line with the rest of Europe, down 0.7 percent.
+Expectations that the European Central Bank will start a bond-buying programme next year helped to limit losses, with the FTSE MIB just 0.2 percent lower.

 "The rating is now one level above junk, but it makes it even more of a certainty that the ECB will do something," said Ioan Smith, director of KCG Europe.